 - Maritime test and evaluation

 Accelerated Capability for Testing and Integration of Nanosatellites (ACTION): Nanosatellites are an emerging low-cost space technology that may increase the resilience of U.S. space capabilities.
 Future nanosatellites will provide capabilities in communications, intelligence, surveillance, reconnaissance, environmental monitoring, and other missions.
-With the ACTION lab, SSC Pacific is establishing a facility for the rapid prototyping and demonstration of solutions that can respond to rapidly changing threats and warfighter needs.
+With the ACTION lab, SSC Pacific is establishing a facility for the rapid prototyping.

 Tactical Control and Analysis Center (TCAC):